 Astrocyte dysfunction has been implicated in a number of neurological conditions such as Alzheimer’s and Parkinson’s diseases, autism, amyotrophic lateral sclerosis (ALS), Rett syndrome and schizophrenia.
 Axol’s Human iPSC-derived Astrocyte Kits offer a physiologically-relevant tool to study these cells as an isolated population or in co-culture with neurons for complex analysis of the central nervous system (CNS).
 Human iPSC-derived Astrocyte Progenitors are designed to generate mature astrocytes in under three weeks and iPSC-derived Mature Astrocytes express prototypical phenotype markers such as, glial fibrillary acidic protein (GFAP) and S100b.
 Our Human iPSC-Derived Astrocyte Progenitor and iPSC-Derived Mature Astrocyte Kits will help researchers gain further insight into the mechanisms that govern CNS development, disease onset and drug response.

 |Cat.
 No.||Product Name||Donor||Starting Material||Quantity|

 Astrocyte culture media and reagents

-Human iPSC-derived Mature Astrocytes were loaded with Fluo-4-AM (Thermofisher) calcium dye (1:10 dilution) and incubated for 1 hour at 37oC.
+Human iPSC-derived astrocytes were loaded with Fluo-4-AM (Thermofisher) calcium dye (1:10 dilution) and incubated for 1 hour at 37oC.
 The basal activity was recorded without stimulus at a rate of 1 fps.
 Video clip represents 60 seconds of activity compressed in 5 seconds for visualization.
 Data kindly provided by Abby Scurfield, Amit K. Chouhan and Prof Gareth Miles (University of St Andrews).